 Here are the rules:

-- If a reservation is canceled on/before the ticketed departure date, the value of the ticket may be applied toward future travel up to one year from the original issue date.
-Travel on the new ticket must be completed within one year of the original date of issue.
+- If a reservation is canceled on/before the ticketed departure date, the value of the ticket may be applied toward future travel up to 1 year from the original issue date.
+Travel on the new ticket must be completed within 1 year of the original date of issue.

 - If any part of the ticket is unused after the ticketed departure date and the reservation has not been canceled, the ticket has no value.

-- Once the value of a non-refundable ticket has been applied towards the purchase of a new ticket, the original ticket is considered valueless.
+- Once the value of a non-refundable ticket has been applied toward the purchase of a new ticket, the original ticket is considered valueless.

 - Any difference in fare, if greater, must be collected.
-No refund is given for a decrease in fare (no residual value) and residual amount cannot be applied to the change fee.
+No refund is given for a decrease in fare (no residual value), and the residual amount cannot be applied to the change fee.
 All non-refundable values remain non-refundable.

 Any difference in fare must be collected if greater and refunded if less.
 All non-refundable values remain non-refundable.
 All unused ticket segments must be canceled.

 All changes made by a travel agent require that the ticket be reissued, with fees and fare difference collected, at the time of the change.
 If the travel agent is unable to complete the reissue at the time the change is made, the agent should allow US Airways to handle the change.
 Failure to do so will result in a debit memo.
 (All domestic debit memos must be paid via IAR in ARC.
 Any debit memo payment received by the carrier via check will incur a fee.)